All varieties of ESRI Shapefiles should be available for reading, and simple 3D files can be created.

 Note: RECOMPUTE EXTENT ON is available in OGR >= 1.9.0.

-Geometry: The Shapefile format explicitly uses 32bit offsets and so cannot go over 8GB (it actually uses 32bit offsets to 16bit words).
-Hence, it is is not recommended to use a file size over 4GB.
+Geometry: The Shapefile format explicitly uses 32bit offsets and so cannot go over 8GB (it actually uses 32bit offsets to 16bit words), but the OGR shapefile implementation has a limitation to 4GB.

 Attributes: The dbf format does not have any offsets in it, so it can be arbitrarily large.